-Officer injured in Eastern Washington shooting
+Police officer shot, injured in south central Washington

-PROSSER, Wash.
-(AP) — A police officer was shot in south central Washington overnight while responding to reports of a possible break-in.
+PROSSER — A police officer was shot in south central Washington overnight while responding to reports of a possible break-in.

 According to a news release from the city of Prosser, officers responded just after 1 a.m.
 Monday.

-Q13 reports that when one of the officers saw someone in the parking lot, the person ran from the officer and started firing shots, shooting a police officer in the leg.
+When one of the officers saw someone in the parking lot, the person ran from the officer and started firing shots, shooting a police officer in the leg, Q13 reports.

 The officer was taken to Prosser Memorial Hospital with non-life-threatening injuries.
 The suspect is still on the loose.